Need another category? Click here or call us at (866) 345-6784.

 File a First Report of Injury

 After you’ve received medical attention, tell your supervisor about your condition and how it happened at work.
 The statute of limitations to file for workers’ compensation is one year from the date of the incident.
 So, it’s in your best interest to act right away.
 If hospitalization is required, your employer is obligated to file an Employer’s Report of Accident within eight hours of the incident.
-If someone loses an eye or limb, the law says that an organization has to contact the state 24 hours from the event.
+If someone loses an eye or limb, the law says that an organization has to contact the state 24 hours before the event.

 Timeline and Other Information